Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • A-Cerumen is contraindicated for use in children under 2.5 years of age.

-Can peroxide be used to remove wax plug?
+Can peroxide be used to remove earwax?

 The mechanism of action of hydrogen peroxide